Conrad Dobler: After football

 In the 1980s, Dobler, known for such transgressions as punching Joe Greene, spitting on a downed and injured Bill Bergey, and kicking Merlin Olsen in the head, parodied his image in a Miller Lite beer commercial by getting a section of fans to argue about why they drank the beer.
 Olsen gained a measure of symbolic revenge by placing Dobler's name on a headstone in a scene from Olsen's TV series Father Murphy.
 NFL Films placed Dobler's conflicts with Bergey as #9 on the NFL Top 10 list of feuds.

 Dobler paid a high price for his NFL career, suffering through numerous operations to repair his battered body, including multiple knee surgeries.
 Still in need of further surgical procedures, Dobler, like many other disabled pro football veterans, was unable to gain disability assistance from the NFL.

 On April 5, 2007, The Buffalo News reported that as a result of falling out of a hammock in 2001, Dobler's wife Joy became a paraplegic.
 Substantial medical bills for Joy's care put the Dobler family in such financial hardship that they could no longer pay for their daughter Holli or their son Stephen to attend college.
 Champion golfer and philanthropist Phil Mickelson heard of the situation on ESPN and volunteered to pay for Holli's education at Miami University and Stephen's at the University of Kansas.

 On June 21, 2018, Dobler was enshrined into the National Polish-American Sports Hall of Fame in Troy, Michigan.

 In addition to the physical toll on his body, Dobler suffered cognitive difficulties believed to be the result of football-induced brain trauma during his later years.

 Dobler died on February 13, 2023, at the age of 72.
-He was eulogized in a statement by Cardinals owner Michael Bidwell as "the kind of tough, physical, and fierce player that you love to line up with as a teammate and hate to line up against as an opponent.
+He was eulogized in a statement by Cardinals owner Michael Bidwill as "the kind of tough, physical, and fierce player that you love to line up with as a teammate and hate to line up against as an opponent.

 Dobler pledged to donate his brain for chronic traumatic encephalopathy (CTE) research in 2010 at age 59 and participated in clinical research at the Boston University CTE Center.
 Following his death, his family publicly shared his CTE diagnosis to raise awareness and encourage participation in brain injury research.

 In February 2025, ESPN reported that Dobler was posthumously diagnosed with Stage 3 Chronic Traumatic Encephalopathy by researchers at Boston University.